 - Feed the draw chain through the rings, stretching and tightening before hooking it to a side chain link.

 - Repeat these steps on the remaining wheels, then drive the vehicle forward by at least 15 feet.
 Finally, stop and check if belts are tight, and adjust as needed.

 - Once the tire chains are installed keep an ear out for any sounds that might indicate any contact with the vehicle body or suspension.
 If you hear any clicking or ticking noises stop immediately and remove the tire chains.

 Remember to follow the manufacturer’s instructions on your particular set of chains.
 Manufacturer instructions may vary, so follow them over these steps, which are general guidelines.

-Once your chains are installed, accelerate and decelerate with care.
-Never exceed 30 mph, and avoid spinning or locking the wheels.
-If a chain breaks, repair or replace it immediately.
+Once your chains are installed, accelerate and decelerate with care as traction will still be limited.
+To avoid potential damage to the tire chains or your vehicle never exceed 30 mph, and avoid spinning or locking the wheels.
+If one breaks, repair or replace the tire chain immediately.
 Lastly, warn tire experts, avoid using snow chains for an extended time on bare pavement to prevent potential damage to both the tires and snow chains.